Japsterr/DisplayDeck/README.md

     ```

 4.  **Run the API Server:**
     The Delphi XData server project is located in the `Server/` directory.
-Open `Server/DisplayDeck.dproj` in the Delphi IDE, compile, and run the project.
-The server will start and automatically connect to the database.
+Open `Server/DisplayDeck.dproj` in the Delphi IDE, compile, and run the *Win32* Debug build.
+The server will start and connect to the database on first API request.

+### PostgreSQL client libraries

+FireDAC requires the native PostgreSQL client (`libpq.dll` and its companion DLLs).
+The repository includes vendor libraries under `Server/Vendor/PostgreSQL/<arch>/lib/`:

+*   **Win32:** Complete PostgreSQL 16.1 client libraries from MSYS2 (11 DLLs including dependencies)
+*   **Win64:** PostgreSQL 15 client libraries from official binaries (7 DLLs)

+The server automatically detects the architecture and loads the appropriate vendor libraries at runtime.